Penguin Place logo

 Do Chinstrap Penguins and Royal Penguins live in the same area?

-Chinstrap Penguins are found in South Sandwich Islands, South Orkney Islands, South Shetland Islands, Antarctic Peninsula.
-Royal Penguins are found in Macquarie Island (Australia).
+No, their ranges do not overlap.
+Chinstrap Penguins are found in South Sandwich Islands, South Orkney Islands, South Shetland Islands, Antarctic Peninsula, while Royal Penguins live in Macquarie Island (Australia).
+This geographic separation means they face different environmental pressures and predator communities.

 More Comparisons